Biochemistry – The Building Blocks of Life

 Microbiology Research Project

-You will choose and plan a research project in consultation with a supervisor, and will be required to design experiments, collect, analyse and interpret the data obtained.
-You’ll carry out a literature review and produce an experimental outline.
+You will choose and plan a research project in consultation with a supervisor, based around ongoing research in the University.
+You'll carry out a literature review and produce an experimental outline.
+You will be required to design experiments, collect, analyse and interpret the data obtained.
 You'll spend at least three full days per week in this year undertaking your work.
-Examples of recent projects include:
+Examples of recent project areas include: antimicrobial resistance, synthetic biology, immune response to virus infections, rapid detection of Mycobacteria, phage therapy, immobilised microorganisms for fermentation and improve yeast performance for high gravity fermentations.

 The Microflora of Foods

 You’ll be given an understanding of: the micro-organisms which are important in foods; the factors which control the development of the microflora of food products and the methods which can be used to isolate and identify bacteria from food products.
-You’ll spend one day per week in lectures studying for this module.
+This module is taught through lectures and a significant practical content.

 Molecular Microbiology and Biotechnology